silverstripeltd/demo-project/README.md

 ## Updates to the Project ##
 Please create a pull request for each branch to apply any update/fixes.

+Any updates that are not part of the demo (eg framework upgrades) will have to be applied into to all branches listed above for consistency.

 ## Installation ##